LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Contribution

 Contribute reporting bugs, code improvements and of course, feedback is welcome!

+Please open an issue on github or send me an [email](mailto:lagom.haggler091@slmail.me).
+I will try to fix it as soon as possible.

 ***

 If you really like this theme, please consider support me ᵔᴥᵔ